CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 2. Using Blender to simulate more detailed assets while developing objects with a GUI.
 3. Shifting work into Isaac Sim and implementing assets supplied by Bobcat.

+The first two parts of the workflow are relatively acheivable using your personal PC. usdview is a very light application and, although Blender is a heavier application, can be adjusted to render more smoothly based on your hardware.
+We have been running these two applications on Windows PCs.
+We recommend downloading these two applications.
+Isaac Sim can be setup with the help of the Bobcat team.

+*One quirky note: if you happen to be running an ARM architecture, you may run into some issues downloading and installing usdview.
+It is best to use a common x86 processor instead.*

 ## usdview
 Using usdview is our first step to creating objects and getting an "introduction" to working directly with the USD file format (.usd or .usda).